msanchez-ayala/sparkify-cassandra/README.md

 ![](/images/sparkify_tables.jpeg?raw=true)

 The database is organized into three tables to optimize for three queries:
 1. `song_info`: Give the artist, song title and song's length in the music app history that was heard during  sessionId = 338, and itemInSession  = 4.

- PRIMARY KEY (session_id, item_in_session)
+ The primary key is (`session_id`, `item_in_session`) because we put those would go in our `WHERE` clause.
+I have set the partition key to `session_id` because we would want to store all of the information for a single session on the same node, rather than to have it scattered across nodes. `item_in_session` is the clustering column because we might want to order by this column or filter by it.

- 2. `users_songs`: Give only the following: name of artist, song (sorted by itemInSession) and user (first and last name) for userid = 10, sessionid = 182
+2. `users_songs`: Give only the following: name of artist, song (sorted by itemInSession) and user (first and last name) for userid = 10, sessionid = 182.

- PRIMARY KEY (user_id, session_id, item_in_session)
+ The primary key is (`user_id`, `session_id`, `item_in_session`) because they
+will appear in our WHERE clause for a query like this. `user_id` is the partition key because we will want to store all information by the same user on a single node.
+Next, because we know we want to filter by `session_id` and return results sorted by `item_in_session`, then we must use those two columns as clustering columns in that order.

 3. `user_name`: Give every user name (first and last) in my music app history who listened to the song 'All Hands Against His Own'

- Primary Key (song, user_id)
+ The primary key is (`song`, `user_id`) with partition key `song` because we want to keep all users who listen to the same song on a single node and filter by song.
+We use `user_id` as a clustering column because we can optionally filter by that column.

 Of course, these tables can be used to satisfy any other queries that filter on the corresponding partition key and clustering columns.